dotnet/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 ### User-defined tags

-All the tags outlined above represent those tags that are recognized by the C# compiler.
+All the tags outlined in this article represent those tags recognized by the C# compiler.
 However, a user is free to define their own tags.
 Tools like Sandcastle bring support for extra tags like [\<event>](https://ewsoftware.github.io/XMLCommentsGuide/html/81bf7ad3-45dc-452f-90d5-87ce2494a182.htm) and [\<note>](https://ewsoftware.github.io/XMLCommentsGuide/html/4302a60f-e4f4-4b8d-a451-5f453c4ebd46.htm), and even support [documenting namespaces](https://ewsoftware.github.io/XMLCommentsGuide/html/BD91FAD4-188D-4697-A654-7C07FD47EF31.htm).
 Custom or in-house documentation generation tools can also be used with the standard tags, and multiple output formats from HTML to PDF can be supported.